mgarciareimers/mgarciareimers/README.md

 I work in both front and backend sides and my main technologies/programming languages (right now) are:

+- Flutter (Dart): New as it is, I 🧡 this multi-platform programming language!
+- NodeJS & Typescript ✨: The combination of both of them is so magical...
 - Android (👀 Java): I know, right now Kotlin is the king but...
 I 💚 Java.
-- Flutter (Dart): New as it is, I 🧡 this multi-platform programming language!
-- NodeJS & Typescript ✨: The combination of both of them is so magical...
+- ReactJS: Starting again, after a few years 👾.
+- Python 🐍: Only as a starter.
+I like it, but I need to do some projects in order to get confidence.

 Although I am really busy now (hope to not to be soon) 💞️ I’m looking to collaborate on any project related to the technologies mentioned above.